Occupational Therapy

 Occupational Therapy Services

-A specially trained UHS occupational therapist will evaluate you and help you develop goals.
+A specially trained UHS occupational therapist serving the Southern Tier region will evaluate you and help you develop goals.
 Together, you’ll create a personalized therapy plan to achieve those goals.
 Your therapist will evaluate your progress regularly and, as needed, adjust the plan.
+The occupational therapists at UHS in Binghamton and beyond have a wealth of experience in evaluating and treating a variety of problems, including fibromyalgia, arthritis, and more!

 An occupational therapist might help you learn how to: